Net Unrealized Profit / Loss

 What does negative NUPL mean?

 NUPL below zero means the network’s market cap has fallen below its realized cap — the average coin is held at a paper loss.
-On btc oak’s daily-close series this regime has fired at every cycle bottom on the record: −0.71 in January 2015, −0.43 in December 2018, and −0.28 in November 2022.
-Capitulation depth has shrunk cycle by cycle, mirroring the maturation pattern visible across most on-chain top/bottom indicators.
+On btc oak’s daily-close series this regime has fired at every cycle bottom on the record: roughly −0.71 around January 2015, about −0.43 in December 2018, and the November 2022 post-FTX low (which dipped to about −0.32 intra-cycle, near −0.28 on the anchor close).
+Capitulation depth has shrunk cycle by cycle — the figures are scored in the cycle-history table and refit nightly — mirroring the maturation pattern visible across most on-chain top/bottom indicators.

 How is NUPL calculated?

 NUPL = (Market Cap − Realized Cap) / Market Cap, where market cap is spot price × circulating supply and realized cap values each coin at the price it last moved on-chain. btc oak reconstructs realized cap from short-term-holder and long-term-holder cohort series; the gap to a per-UTXO ground-truth realized cap is documented on the methodology page.
-Today’s NUPL is +0.291, placing the network in the Optimism / Anxiety band.
+Today’s NUPL is +0.169, placing the network in the Hope / Fear band.

 What does NUPL above 0.75 mean?

 Above 0.75 the network is in "Euphoria/Greed" by the conventional band naming — three quarters of market cap exists as paper profit.
-Historically this regime has fired only at cycle peaks: 0.83 in April 2013, 0.84 in November 2013, and 0.79 in December 2017.
-It has not fired since: the April 2021 high topped at 0.75 (just touching the band), the November 2021 high at 0.66, and the March 2024 pre-halving peak at 0.64.
+Historically this regime has fired only at cycle peaks: the 2013 bull runs and the December 2017 top all scored inside it.
+It has not fired since: the April 2021 and November 2021 highs and the March 2024 pre-halving peak all stalled in the Belief/Denial band below it.
+The per-cycle anchor readings are in the cycle-history table, which refits nightly.
 Whether the band will fire in this cycle is an open question worth flagging.

 Is NUPL the same as MVRV?